astronomer/airflow-provider-great-expectations/docs/getting-started.md

     - `GX_CLOUD_ACCESS_TOKEN`
     - `GX_CLOUD_ORGANIZATION_ID`

 4. If you use a File Data Context, pass the `configure_file_data_context` parameter.
 This takes a function that returns a [FileDataContext](https://docs.greatexpectations.io/docs/core/set_up_a_gx_environment/create_a_data_context?context_type=file).
 By default, GX will write results in the configuration directory.
-If you are retrieving your FileDataContext from a remote location, you can yield the FileDataContext in the `configure_file_data_context` function, and write the directory back to the remote after control is returned to the generator.
+If you are retrieving your FileDataContext from a remote location, you can yield the FileDataContext in the `configure_file_data_context` function and write the directory back to the remote after control is returned to the generator.

 ## Add the configured Operator to a DAG